1 ½ lbs. Ground Beef

-Heat oven to 350°F. Brown Ground Beef in large nonstick skillet over medium heat 8-10 minutes or until beef is no longer pink, breaking into ¾-inch crumbles.
+Preheat oven to 350oF.
+Heat a large nonstick skillet over MEDIUM heat until hot.
+Add Ground Beef and cook 8-10 minutes, breaking beef into small crumbles and stirring occasionally.
 Remove from skillet and season with ½ tsp. salt and ¼ tsp. pepper.
 Set aside.
 Pour off drippings from skillet.

 Heat oil in same skillet over medium heat until hot.
 Add mushrooms and onion; cook 3-4 minutes or until vegetables are tender, stirring frequently.
 Return beef to skillet.
 Add thyme and cook 3-5 minutes or until heated through, stirring frequently.
 Remove from heat.
 Set aside.

 Whisk milk, eggs, ½ tsp. salt and ¼ tsp. pepper in large bowl until blended.

 Spray 2 ½-3-quart shallow baking dish with nonstick cooking spray.
 Layer half of bread cubes, ½ cup of cheese and half of beef mixture in dish.
 Pour half of egg mixture over top.
 Top with remaining bread cubes, ½ cup cheese and remaining beef and egg mixtures.
 Sprinkle with remaining 1 cup cheese.
 Press any dry bread cubes into egg mixture.
 Cover with aluminum foil; refrigerate 6 hours or as long as overnight.

 Bake strata, covered with foil, for 55 minutes.
 Remove foil.
 Bake, uncovered, 10-15 minutes or until puffed and lightly browned.
 Let stand 5 minutes.
 Top with tomatoes and basil, as desired.